max-mapper/taco/readme.md

 }
 ```

-then you just pack up your app and pipe the tarball to your server somehow.
+then you just pack up your program and pipe the tarball to your server somehow.

 here we are using [webcat](http://npmjs.org/webcat) but you can use ssh, rsync, scp, etc: